Perfecting Periodic Trajectory Tracking: Model Predictive Control with a Periodic Observer ($\Pi$-MPC): Periodic Disturbance Observer Design

 \section{Periodic Disturbance Observer Design}

-In this section, we introduce a simple linear observer~\eqref{eq:estimator} to estimate periodic disturbances that account for the model mismatch.
+In this section, we introduce a simple linear observer~\eqref{eq:estimator} to estimate periodic disturbances.
+These estimated disturbances should compensate for the deterministic model mismatch.
 In particular, we first present an augmented model \eqref{eq:LDO}, discuss its observability (Prop.~\ref{prop:augObs}), and end by characterizing the observer's convergence properties (Prop.~\ref{prop:steadyState}).

 To capture the model mismatch of the true system \eqref{eq:plant} with respect to the nominal model \eqref{eq:nominal} throughout the period $N$, we estimate a `lifted' disturbance $\bd \in \R^{\nd N}$.
 Specifically, the lifted disturbance corresponds to $N$ disturbances where each $d_{k}(t) \in \mathbb{R}^{\nd}$ represents the disturbance prediction computed at time $t$ for the expected disturbance at $k$ time steps in the future, for $t \in \Z_{\geq 0}, \, k\in \Z_{[0, N - 1]}$.